 I regularly post updates about my community and my practice on Twitter, Facebook, Pinterest, Linked In and Google Plus.
 I also make regular posts on my patient blog, physician blog and, from time to time, write guest posts for other blog sites.

-A couple of years ago my partner, Dr. Salisz, underwent surgery for an aggressive form of prostate cancer and was left with a urostomy.
+Several years ago my partner, Dr. Salisz, underwent surgery for an aggressive form of prostate cancer and was left with a urostomy.
 Dr. Salisz is now a physican advocate for ostomy patients around the world and has created an innovate product called StomaCloak.
 As Social Media Director for StomaCloak, I am honored to be able to assist him in his mission to improve the care and quality of life of ostomy patients, or ostomates.

 I hope you find ongoing value in visiting this site and I wish you the very best of health.